International Vaccine Allocation: An Optimization Framework: Literature Review

-Our paper examines a similar question.
-Like Rotesi \textit{et al.} we use an epidemiological model to represent disease transmission dynamics.
+Bertsimas, Li, and co-authors develop the DELPHI-V-OPT model to optimize COVID-19 vaccine allocation to non-interacting geographic areas and age/risk groups in the US (\cite{LiEtAl_OR_2022} and \cite{BertsimasEtAl_HCMS_2021}).
+Our optimization method is based on their iterative linear programming approximation.

+None of the previous studies consider allocation between countries.
+Rotesi \textit{et al.} consider interacting countries and examine when it is in a donor country’s best interest to donate vaccines \citep{RotesiEtAl2021}.
+They demonstrate that it is beneficial to donate vaccines when the donor and recipient countries are close to the herd immunity limit.
 While we do not model travel directly, we do model the emergence of more contagious variants that appear in the donor country after a time lag.
-Additionally, we directly optimize the vaccine distribution policy.
-To our knowledge, our paper is the first work that examines the question of optimal vaccine-sharing between countries in the context of geographic interaction and rapid mutation.
+To our knowledge, our paper is the first work that examines the question of optimal vaccine-sharing between countries in the context of geographic interaction and mutation.